-- i) Which of the following is not considered a primary activity in the value chain framework developed by Michel Porter:
+- (i) The value chain is subdivided into two main headings.
+These are primary activities and:

-- a) Operations
+- a) Peripheral activities

-- b) Inbound logistics
+- b) Support activities

-- c) Sales and serives
+- c) Secondary activities

-- d) Outbound logistics
+- d) Outsourced activities

-- e) Procurement

 - ii.)
 What is the term for the action in which managers at an organisation analyse the current situation of their organisation and then develop plans to accomplish its mission and achieve its goals?

 - a) Synergy planning

 - b) Strategy formulation

 - c) Functional planning

 - d) SWOT analysis

 - iii.)
 What does PEST stand for?

 - a) Political, environmental, strategic, testing

 - b) Political, environmental, strategic, technological

 - c) Political, economic, strategic, technological

-- d) Political, economic, social, technological

-- iv.) 'corporate strategy' does not include

-- a) Diversification

-- b) Consolidation

-- c) Cost leadership

-- d) Vertical integration

-- v).
-Buying another company by one company means:

-- a) Joint venture

-- b) Acqustion

-- c) Merger

-- d) None

-- vi.)
-During which stage of strategic management, firm's specific internal strengths and weaknesses are determined?

-- a) Formulation

-- b) Implementation

-- c) Evaluation

-- d) Feedback

-- vii.)
-It refers to formal and informal rules, regulations and procedures that complement the company structure.
+d) Political, economic, social, technological iv.) 'corporate strategy' does not include a) Diversification b) Consolidation c) Cost leadership d) Vertical integration v).
+Buying another company by one company means: a) Joint venture b) Acqustion c) Merger d) None vi.)
+During which stage of strategic management, firm's specific internal strengths and weaknesses are determined? a) Formulation b) Implementation c) Evaluation d) Feedback vii.)
+It refers to formal and informal rules, regulations and procedures that complement the company structure. a) Strategy b) Systems c) Environment d) All of the above viii.)

-- a) Strategy

-- b) Systems

-- c) Environment

-- d) All of the above

-- viii.)
 It enables the strategists to take corrective action at the right time.

 - a) Implementation control

 - b) Special alert control

 - c) Premise control

 - d) Strategic Surveillance control

 - ix.)
 The control process requires the following types of information.

 - a) Planned performance

 - b) Variances

 - c) Reasons

 - d) All of the above

 - x.)
 Macro environment

 - a) Political-legal

 - b) socio-cultural

 - c) economic-demographic

 - d) All of the above

-Section B: Write a short on any two of the following [10\2 = 20 Marks]
+Section B: Write a short on any two of the following [102 = 20 Marks]